 Here are 4 articles to help you review Statistical Hypothesis Testing, OLS Regression Analysis, Matrix Algebra, and Calculus.
 In addition, please look at the following chapters of Gene Fama's book “Foundations of Finance”.

 Auditors are not allowed in this class.
 Please do registrar for the course if you are interested in learning the material.
 The feedbacks from last year's MBA students is highly enthusiastic (the course received an Impact Award).
 If you work hard then you will do well.
-No worries, workload is not unbearable.
+Workload is not unbearable.

 2/13/2013: Slides of my IMC Presentation.